dendronhq/dendron-site/vault/dendron.topic.frontmatter.md

 ## Details

-Frontmatter is [YAML](https://yaml.org/) that you can add to the front of your markdown file.
-It was first introduced by [jekyll](https://jekyllrb.com/docs/front-matter/) and is a convenient way of adding metadata to your plaintext documents.
+Frontmatter is [YAML](https://yaml.org/) that you can add to the front of your Markdown file.
+It was first introduced by [Jekyll](https://jekyllrb.com/docs/front-matter/) and is a convenient way of adding metadata to your plaintext documents.

 Dendron supports frontmatter.
 By default, we add the following keys to a new note created with Dendron: